Multimodal Trip Planning

 Transportation Demand Management Applications

 In addition to public-facing applications, Conveyal’s trip planning software also powers large-scale commuter population analysis for use in Transportation Demand Management (TDM) settings.
-Conveyal has created an analysis tool that leverages the power of the R5 multimodal router to enable advanced site-specific analysis, providing aggregate statistics of the commute options available for each commuter at a given worksite.
+Conveyal Commute leverages the power of the R5 multimodal router to enable advanced site-specific analysis, providing aggregate statistics of the commute options available for each commuter at a given worksite.

 Assessing the potential for multimodal commute options is important to both evaluating new worksites and optimizing the performance of existing ones, but this task can be a painstaking process without appropriate tools.
 With Conveyal Commute, only a few clicks are needed to quickly compute detailed travel-option profiles for hundreds or even thousands of commuters at a specific location.
 The application produces powerful visualizations and infographics that clearly convey the commute options for both individuals and the population as a whole.
 By comparing the commute potential at a worksite against baseline census data, a compelling case can be made for mode-shift opportunities.